zachharkey/grunt-nautilus/README.md

 Type: `boolean`
 Default: `false`
-If set to true it suppresses logging that comes from Nautilus
+If set to true it suppresses logging that comes from Nautilus.

+### jshintGlobals

+Type: `object`
+Default: `undefined`
+Globals to merge with the globals setting for jshint.

+### hinton

+Type: `array`
+Default: `undefined`
+Array of tasks that should run jshint.
+Can be default, watch, build or deploy.